top of page

 lots of local participation and sponsorship.
 Crowd size 20,000+.

-- Lincoln City OR’s Bay Area Merchants Association hired Bert to assist
+- Lincoln City Oregon Merchants hired Bert to assist

-Mazatlan's Artist de Arena Concurso, hosting Master Sculptors from
+Artist de Arena Concurso, hosting Master Sculptors from around the world.

 - Ended involvement with Portland, OR to expand